 Available with Location Referencing license.

-The calibration points used by ArcGIS Pipeline Referencing are stored in a feature class.
-Calibration points on a route can be deleted using either the Delete Point tool on the Location Referencing tab, the Delete button in the Features group, on the Edit tab, or by using attribute selection in the calibration point feature layer's attribute table.
+The calibration points used by ArcGIS Roads and Highways are stored in a feature class.
+Calibration points on a route can be deleted using either the Delete Point tool on the Location Referencing tab, or using the Delete button in the Features group, on the Edit tab, or by using attribute selection in the calibration point feature layer's attribute table.

 Before deleting a calibration point, consider if retiring the point is more logical.
 Retiring a calibration point preserves the historical integrity and calibration of the route.
 Deleting a calibration point results in recalibration of the route for the time span the calibration point was active.
 To retire a calibration point, change the To Date value of the calibration point using the Edit Point tool.

 The following examples illustrate the three steps of deletion and recalibration using the Delete Point tool .